Jami Attenberg

 Jami Attenberg (born 1971) is an American fiction writer and essayist.
-She is the author of a short story collection, six novels, including the best-seller The Middlesteins (2012), and a memoir, I Came All This Way to Meet You (2022).
+She is the author of a short story collection and seven novels, including the best-seller The Middlesteins (2012) and a memoir, I Came All This Way to Meet You (2022).

 Early life

 Attenberg was born in 1971 in Arlington Heights, Illinois.
 The daughter of a travelling salesman, she grew up in Buffalo Grove, Illinois, and graduated from Johns Hopkins University in 1993.

 Career

 Attenberg worked at HBO (2000 to 2003) before deciding to devote herself to fiction writing, initially supported by temp jobs.
 Attenberg has also worked at WORD bookstore in Greenpoint, Brooklyn, a job she took after giving several readings at the store.

 In 2018 Attenberg began leading an accountability practice for writers called 1000 words.
 It is a newsletter and community wherein writers encourage each other to write 1000 words each day.
 In 2024 Attenberg published a compilation volume containing the thoughts and advice of 50 well-known writers responding to the 1000 words movement.